davidcosc/davidos/README.md

 ## 6 File menu

-We need some kind of menu, that lets us select different games we want to play.
-One way of doing this, is to separate each game into a single file.
+We need some kind of menu, that lets us select different programs we want to run.
+One way of doing this, is to separate each program into a single file.
 We then have a menu with an overview of all the files present.
 To select a file we can use the arrow keys to traverse through the menu.
-We press enter to load the game file to memory and run it.
+We press enter to load the program file to memory and run it.
 We set up a basic file table in "./tutorials/08-file-menu.asm".

 ## 7 System calls

 Currently our programs call provided driver routines via labels.
 This only works as long as we keep all of our code within a single "root" ASM file, since all labels must be available in our code during assembly.
-If we wanted to add separately assembled game binaries to our operating system, they would not be able to call driver routines that way.
+If we wanted to add separately assembled program binaries to our operating system, they would not be able to call driver routines that way.
 There are different ways around this problem.
 We could use shared libraries or solve it some other way.
 For the purpose of this project, we are going to use this chance to introduce a concept calles system calls.

 System calls aka Syscalls are a programmatic way in which a computer program requests a service from the operating system.
 These services can range from accessing hard disks to creating new processes.
 Syscalls provide an interface between user programs and the operating system.